manlon/codebro-bot/README.md

 ### **Add a bot token scope**:

 Before we can install the app to a workspace and get our bot token, we need to add a bot token OAuth scope.
 Find "OAuth & Permissions" in the left-hand Features menu.
-Scroll down to "Scopes" and add scope "channels:read".
+Scroll down to "Scopes" and add scope "channels:read" and "chat:write".
 Now the app has permission to view basic information about public channels in a workspace.

 ### **Install to Workspace & bot token**: